Sir Bobby Charlton died five days after a fall at care home, inquest hears

-Manchester United and England football star Sir Bobby Charlton died five days after a fall at his care home, an inquest has heard.
+Manchester United and England great Sir Bobby Charlton died five days after a fall at his care home, an inquest has heard.

-The hearing into the death of the 86-year-old member of the World Cup 1966 squad was opened at Chester Coroner’s Court in Warrington on Wednesday.
+The hearing into the death of the 86-year-old 1966 World Cup winner squad was opened at Chester Coroner’s Court in Warrington on Wednesday.

 According to a record of the hearing, Sir Bobby was admitted to Macclesfield Hospital following the fall during which he suffered rib fractures.